Vietnam.vn - Nền tảng quảng bá Việt Nam

 Spanning nearly half of the world's largest island, Greenland, Northeast Greenland National Park is the world's largest national park and the largest terrestrial protected area on the planet.
 Greenland is an autonomous territory of Denmark.

-Nanu Travel, a company that offers tours of Northeast Greenland National Park, says the best way to get there is from the nearest town, Ittoqqortoormiit, by boat in the summer and by dog sled in the winter.
+Nanu Travel, a company that offers tours to explore Northeast Greenland National Park, says the best way to get there is from the nearest town, Ittoqqortoormiit, by boat in the summer and by dog sled in the winter.
 Photo: Visit Greenland

 South America

 Chiribiquete National Park, located in southeastern Colombia, covers 43,000 square kilometers of rainforest and flat-topped mountains (tepuis) that look more like “Jurassic Park” than the modern world.
-Chiribiquete may not have dinosaurs, but it is home to formidable predators like jaguars.
+Chiribiquete may not have had dinosaurs, but it was home to formidable predators like jaguars.

 Visitors can explore this place on a sightseeing tour called "The Lost World" by local Colombian tour company Oculta.
 Photo: Parques Nationales